futrime/lip/docs/en/developer_s_guide.md

 ### Pack the tooth

 Currently we have not provided commands to pack a tooth.
-You can just zip everything (make sure tooth.json is under the root of the zip file) and change its extension name from ".zip" to ".tt".
+You can just zip everything (make sure tooth.json is under the root of the zip file) and change its extension name from ".zip" to ".tth".

 ## Next Steps